 '''

-df -k /tmp
+bdf /tmp

-df -h /tmp (on Solaris 10)

 '''

-If there is less than 400 MB of disk space available in the $/ \, tmp$ directory, then complete one of the following steps:
+If there is less than 400 MB of disk space available in the /tmp directory, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory. - Set the TEMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
-If required, contact your system administrator for information about extending file systems. - 4.
+- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TEMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
+If necessary, contact your system administrator for information about extending file systems. - 4.
 To determine the amount of free disk space available on the system, enter the following command: